Chuck Willis: Death

 Willis had suffered from stomach ulcers for many years.
 He was known to drink a lot.
 During surgery in Chicago, Willis died of peritonitis on April 10, 1958, at the age of 32.

-His untimely death occurred while at the peak of his career, just after the release of his last single, "What Am I Living For", backed by "Hang Up My Rock and Roll Shoes".
+His death occurred while at the peak of his career, just after the release of his last single, "What Am I Living For", backed by "Hang Up My Rock and Roll Shoes".
 "Hang Up My Rock & Roll Shoes" was actually the A-side of the single but, upon his death, "What Am I Living For" became the more popular of the two songs.
 "What Am I Living For" sold over one million copies, and was awarded a gold disc.
 It was also the top R&B disc of 1958.
 This was the first rock and roll record released in stereo, "engineered by Tom Dowd of Atlantic Records".

 When Willis died, he owed a lot of money to the US government, because, according to Zenas Sears, "he paid the band out of his own pocket without ever deducting taxes. ...
 When he died, his wife had the house, she had the fur coats and the Cadillac, but there was no money."